Weekly market brief - 11 July 2025

 Precious Metals

-- The precious metal fell to $2,879/oz on Wednesday pressured by a stronger U.S. dollar and rising Treasury yields.
+- Gold fell to $3,282/oz earlier this week on a stronger dollar and higher U.S. treasury yields.

 Base Metals